 People have always asked me why I like photography so much.
-The early answer was an ignorant shrug, “I just like it.” and the conversation would end.
-A few years into my hobby the answer evolved into something pretentious and annoying, “I simply enjoy the idea that this machine can freeze a moment in time forever.”
+The early answer was an ignorant shrug, “I just like it.”
+And the conversation would end.
+A few years into my hobby the answer evolved into something pretentious and annoying.
+“I simply enjoy the idea that this machine can freeze a moment in time forever.”
 This cringe-worthy statement delivered, the conversation would end.
-These days, though, the answer to the perennial question is more real, less lofty, but succinct and honest.
+These days, the answer to the perennial question is less lofty, but succinct and honest.

 Not long ago, I arrived home from the day-job to find my pant’s pocket empty and my house keys dangling from a hook on the opposite side of a locked front door.
 I gazed blankly through a frosty window at the glistening keys, swore once, and retreated to the warmth of my just-parked car.
 My wife wouldn’t be home for a few hours, no spare key, and shattering a window was a bit too extreme.
 I had time to kill.
 Recalling that I needed a roll of Kodak Ektar and a couple of batteries, I fired up the ignition and made my way to the local camera shop.

 I arrived at the shop, bought the batteries and the film, and was heading toward the door counter when a friendly worker from behind the checkout counter said, “Hey James, we got a G2 in if you want to see it?”